-If you encrypt the volume with a password or passphrase, VxVM displays the volume status "encrypted with password" for the volume.
-If you encrypt the volume using a Key Management Server, VxVM displays the volume status "encrypted" for the volume.
+If you encrypt the volume with a password or passphrase, VxVM displays the volume status encrypted with password for the volume.
+If you have configured the Key Management Server and encrypt the volume using it, VxVM displays the volume status encrypted for the volume.